 Outside of work, she enjoys spending time with her husband, Joe, and their dog, reading, serving with her church, baking, and board game nights with friends (her favorites are Codenames and Ticket to Ride!).

-Chelsea Dillard is from the Savannah, Ga area and has lived in the Upstate for five years.
-She previously worked in hospital management for five years and has been in practice management for two years.
+Chelsea Dillard is from the Savannah, Ga area and has lived in the Upstate for six years.
+She previously worked in hospital management for five years and has been in practice management for three years.
 She enjoys spending time with her husband and daughter and traveling to the coast to visit family.
 Her interests include practice development and workplace culture.

 June was born and raised in upstate SC.
 She has worked in the medical field for 30 years and as a residency coordinator for 19 years.
 She has served on the Association of Family Medicine Administrators Board of Directors and served as Chair for Family Medicine on the Training Administrators of Graduate Medical Education Board of Directors.